Von Hippel Lindau syndrome and the VHL gene

 Von Hippel Lindau syndrome affects around 1 in 36,000 people.
 It is caused by a mutation in the VHL gene.

-Here are some of the common features of Von Hippel Lindau syndrome and what to do about it.
+The common features of Von Hippel Lindau syndrome include:

-These cysts affect the inner and can cause hearing loss, tinnitus, vertigo and problems with the facial nerve.
+Endolymphatic sac tumours are cysts affect the inner and can cause hearing loss, tinnitus, vertigo and problems with the facial nerve.
+They are not cancer. .
 Surgery is curative.

 Cysts involving the kidney and pancreas